 The subject property is located within a popular and sought after residential area.
+To the right hand side is a BT telephone exchange.
 Shopping and transport facilities are available within walking distance.

-2.0 DESCRIPTION 2.1 Age: 110 years old.
+2.0 DESCRIPTION 2.1 Age: 118 years old.

-Extended semi detached two storey house.
+Extended semi detached house two storey and attic in height.